-The user who uses the LIMS in his laboratory focuses less on the technology and more on the functionality.
-They are faced with a software system that offers them an individual range of functions via selection menus, which they can use for their daily work.
-Essentially, the following basic modules can be found:
+Users of the LIMS in their laboratories focus less on the technology and more on the functionality.
+They interact with a software system that offers them a customized set of functions via drop-down menus, which they can use in their daily work.
+Essentially, the system includes the following basic modules:

 Support with sample distribution and processing